tdimaggio/csgo-repo/README.md

 Puppet bootstrap for Cloud-Init Instances

+Part of AWS bootstrap is installing the puppet-common package, first thing is to copy the default /etc/puppet directory to /etc/puppet.orig.
+This way git can copy data to /etc/puppy.
+Git will only write to an empty directory.

+	#move default /etc/puppet directory
+	mv /etc/puppet /etc/puppet.orig
+    #git clone repo to /etc/puppet/
+	git clone GITLAB_REPO /etc/puppet

 Current GitHub aws.git repo contains 2 folders, “manifests” and “files” as well as the *_bootstrap.txt file.

 The *_bootstrap.txt file is copy and pasted into Advanced section during provisioning.